mpizenberg/elm-test-rs/README.md

 - the `console` output isn't exactly the same
 - the `install` command isn't implemented yet (use elm-json for that)

-Some might make your tests crash with elm-test-rs.
+Some might make your tests crash with elm-test-rs:

+- there is no automatic module description prepended to tests descriptions
+- globs are treated slightly differently
+- the `json` report goes to stdout instead of stderr when erroring.

 ### No automatic module description